interstar/Patterning-Core/tutorial/sources/Functional Power for Patterning.md

 The meaning of this code should be self-evident.
 But what about the call to repeat?

-Layouts such as grid-layout take not just a single pattern to fill the grid, but a list of them.
+Layouts such as grid take not just a single pattern to fill the grid, but a list of them.
 The algorithm starts by generating a sequence of positions to place each 'tile' at.
 And then runs through the list of positions and the list of patterns and places one pattern at one position.
 The number of positions is finite, so in Clojure we can pass in an infinite, lazily evaluated list of patterns.

 repeat is a function that takes a single item and returns an infinite list of them.